• Skip to primary navigation

 • Share

-Cinnamon Sugar Donut Muffins . . . tender, melt in your mouth donuts rolled in cinnamon sugar.
-They taste like little doughnuts!
+Cinnamon Sugar Donut Muffins – tender, melt in your mouth muffins rolled in cinnamon sugar.
+They taste like little cinnamon donuts!

-These muffins are perfect just on their own or with hot chocolate or coffee, but they also make a great breakfast served with breakfast hash and fruit salad.
+These muffins are perfect on their own or with hot chocolate or a cup of coffee, but they also make a great breakfast served with breakfast hash and fruit salad.

 cinnamon sugar donut muffin with a bite taken out of it

-These are a favorite recipe from when I was a little girl.
+These cinnamon muffins are a favorite recipe from when I was a little girl.
 We called them French Breakfast Puffs.
 I remember helping my mom make them.
-They made the house smell amazing while they were baking!

-My siblings and I usually had the job of rolling them in the butter then cinnamon sugar mixture.
+My younger siblings usually had the job of rolling them in the cinnamon sugar mixture.
 That’s the job I give my kids now.
 They enjoy it because they get to lick their fingers when they are finished.

 • sugar